 Spanish people of the older generations (older than me, at least) have told me that Spain is still divided between victors and vanquished: that which side your family was on makes a big difference in your life to this day.
 I don’t know if younger people feel the same way.
 Maybe I’ll ask some.

 Anyway, the postwar and transition to democracy is the topic of a future article.
 I’ve got Giles Tremlett’s book Ghosts of Spain – which seems to deal with that sort of thing – here on my shelf, waiting to be read.

 For now, let’s leave aside our Bizarro World and our speculations.

 I have a little idea I like to call the “history sucked hypothesis”, which basically states that previous decades and centuries were dirty and dangerous and we’re lucky to be alive today.

-Full disclosure: I’ve spent plenty of time wishing I were around in the 60s in Greenwich Village, or the 20s in Paris.
-But when you get into the gritty details: the poverty, the STDs, the lack of basic civil rights and indoor plumbing, etc, I figure we’re better off here, in the 21st century.
+Full disclosure: I’ve spent plenty of time wishing I were around in the 1960s in Greenwich Village, or the 20s in Paris.
+But when you get into the gritty details: the poverty, the STDs, the lack of basic civil rights and indoor plumbing, etc, I figure we’re mostly better off here, in the 21st century.
 Although I guess I could be proven wrong by future events.
 That’s why it’s just a hypothesis.

 Anyway, that’s all I’ve got for today.

 I hope you’ve enjoyed this, or gotten something interesting from it.
 I’ve spent the last 6 weeks of my life reading and rereading Civil War books and articles, and I’m aching to do something different.

 Daniel AKA Mr Chorizo.